felipengeletrica/EdgeGateway/README.md

 # Python Serial RS232 Datalogger for debugging embedded systems
-(Like ESP WIFI modules, microcontrollers, Linux serial console)
+### Like ESP WIFI modules, microcontrollers, Linux serial console etc.

 <space><space><space><space><space><space><space>With this program it is possible to save logs from different serial
 ports just by configuring the JSON file (config.json), the number of ports and